tigeryu8900/reddit-scheduler/README.md

 Then, create the `~/.reddit/pending/` directory.

-Now, for each scheduled post, create a folder of the format `YYYY-mm-dd HH-MM-SS` in `~/.reddit/pending/` where the folder name corresponds to the scheduled time.
+Now, for each scheduled post, create a folder containing a string in the format `YYYY-mm-dd HH-MM-SS` in `~/.reddit/pending/` where the folder name corresponds to the scheduled time.
+The folder name can include extra characters as identification such as `2024-01-28 11-23-00 an interesting post`, which are ignored by the script.

 Create a JSON file at `~/.reddit/pending/YYYY-mm-dd HH-MM-SS/data.json` with these fields: